Streaming

 All products and services featured are independently chosen by editors.
 However, Billboard may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-Keep reading for streaming options to watch the new season.
+Keep reading to learn your streaming options to watch the show.

-What We Do in the Shadows season five premieres Thursday (July 13) at 10 p.m.
-ET on FX and on Hulu.
-Anyone with the FX channel will be able to watch the series live — just check your program channel guide to find FX.
-If you don’t have cable you may be able to stream the series live through an HD antenna.
+Anyone with the FX channel can watch the series as it airs — just check your program channel guide to find the network.
+If you don’t have cable, you might be able to stream the series live using an HD antenna.
 Hulu subscribers will be able to watch the series for no additional cost, just go to the homepage and look under FX Originals.

 Hulu

-Hulu’s ad-free tier ($14.99/month) has everything included in the ad-supported subscription plan, plus you get to download programs and stream them offline.
+Hulu’s ad-free plan ($14.99/month) includes everything in the ad-supported plan, plus you get to download programs and stream them offline.
 Additionally, you can subscribe to Hulu + Live TV, which includes the entire Hulu streaming library along with over 75 top channels, live sports, news, events and access to Disney+ and ESPN+.
-There’s also a bundle with Disney+ for $9.99 a month or add and ESPN+ for $12.99 a month to stream with ads and $19.99 for commercial-free streaming.
+You can also bundle Hulu with Disney+ for $9.99/month or add ESPN+ for $12.99/month to stream with ads and $19.99 for commercial-free streaming.

 [embedded content]